Week 8: "Spring Break"

 Amazing description that will astound even myself with its wisdom

-This week has been one where some roadblocks have been cleared.
+This is a shorter update but worry not, this week has been one where some roadblocks have been cleared.
 I would like to thank Abby Kramer for helping me out with gaining access to the google maps API.
 Other than that though, I have continued working on the program that grabs the metadata out of photos.
 For the most part, when I upload an image it will pull the available meta data out of the photo.
-I am using the exif_read_data function for grabbing the metadata.
-This works really well for JPGs but not for other formats like pngs.
+I am in the process of planning out how I want to prompt the user to enter any missing information that could not be found/pulled from the metadata.
+I am using the exif_read_data function for grabbing the metadata though.
+This function works really well for JPGs, but not for other formats like pngs or HEIC.
 I am also experiencing a weird bug where certain JPGs can't be uploaded and I am debugging that currently.

 This week has been an interesting one since I am now working on a portion of my project that I had not initially planned on working on yet.
 As I talked about in the previous blog post, I was trying to start working with the google API and go from there.
 Unfortunately I ran into an issue, weird google terms of service, that forced me to pivot temporarily.
 I am now coding a program that can be run when a user uploads a photo that will grab relevant data from the photo, such as gps coordinates , and attempt to locate the photo as best it can with the available meta data.
 If it is unable to get enough information from the photos meta data then I plan on the program prompting the user to fill out the necessary information.
 As of the time of me writing this, I have run into the issue where I don't seem to have "access to local resources", I ran into this issue when trying to test my code with just local files first.
 I don't know if this is a setting thing or something else, but I am actively investigating it.